-Below is a detailed step-by-step guide to help you complete the process.
+Below is a detailed step-by-step guide to help you complete the business verification for your VoguePay account.
 If you need assistance, chat with us on Facebook https://m.me/voguepay or send a ticket to firstname.lastname@example.org

 Why do you need to verify your business account on VoguePay ?